matn7/CS-Notes/src/main/java/postgresql/IndexCard.md

 * Joins Products and Suppliers to display each product with its corresponding supplier name.

 **Key point:**
-* The `JOIN` connects each product to its supplier using SupplierID, enriching product data with supplier information.
+* The `JOIN` connects each product to its supplier using `SupplierID`, enriching product data with supplier information.

 **Optional improved version (clean aliases):**
 ```sql